CuMA: Aligning LLMs with Sparse Cultural Values via Demographic-Aware Mixture of Adapters

 We evaluate \textsc{CuMA} on three benchmarks using a 10:1 train/test split; see Appendix~\ref{sec:appendix_stats} for detailed statistics.

-\paragraph{WorldValuesBench (WVB):} Derived from the World Values Survey, this benchmark evaluates value prediction across distinct cultural regions~\cite{zhao2024worldvaluesbenchlargescalebenchmarkdataset}.
+\paragraph{WorldValuesBench (WVB):} Derived from the World Values Survey, this benchmark evaluates value prediction across distinct cultural regions~\cite{zhao-etal-2024-worldvaluesbench}.
 Given a demographic profile, the model predicts the value stance on a multiple-choice scale. \textbf{Metrics:} We report Accuracy and Macro-F1.
-Additionally, acknowledging the ordinal nature of Likert-scale responses~\cite{zhao2024worldvaluesbenchlargescalebenchmarkdataset}, we report the Wasserstein-1 Distance (e.g., Earth Mover's Distance (EMD)).
+Additionally, acknowledging the ordinal nature of Likert-scale responses~\cite{zhao-etal-2024-worldvaluesbench}, we report the Wasserstein-1 Distance (e.g., Earth Mover's Distance (EMD)).
 This metric quantifies the structural divergence between the model's predicted probabilities and the human value distribution, where a lower distance indicates superior alignment.

 \paragraph{Community Alignment (CA):} This dataset \cite{zhang2025cultivatingpluralismalgorithmicmonoculture} captures conflicting preferences of diverse social groups on controversial topics.
 We evaluate two sub-tasks: preference prediction and response generation. \textbf{Metrics:} We use Accuracy and Macro-F1 for prediction.
 For generation, we employ a GPT-4o-based\footnote{Model version: \texttt{gpt-4o-2024-11-13}.} judge to compute the pairwise Win-Rate (details in Appendix~\ref{sec:appendix_prompts}).
+An expert audit on a 100-sample subset with five annotators confirms strong agreement with the automated judge (Cohen's $\kappa = 0.84$; see Appendix~\ref{sec:appendix_human_audit}).
 We specifically evaluate the preference-optimized models (SFT+DPO and SFT+GRPO) against the base model to assess alignment validity.

-\paragraph{PRISM:} PRISM~\cite{kirk2024prismalignmentdatasetparticipatory} links fine-grained individual profiles to open-ended, multi-turn conversations. \textbf{Metrics:} We report the Win-Rate, adopting the identical evaluation setting as the CA generation task.
+\paragraph{PRISM:} PRISM~\cite{NEURIPS2024_be2e1b68} links fine-grained individual profiles to open-ended, multi-turn conversations. \textbf{Metrics:} We report the Win-Rate, adopting the identical evaluation setting as the CA generation task.